 One of my favorite things was making the drive around the north tip of the island and exploring each little town bit by bit.
 The food in the north shore is best served from a roadside stand, and believe me when I say, you’ll know what’s good.
 The long line of locals will be the giveaway.

 We absolutely LOVED Kailua.
 It is the fancy side of the Island and every inch is just stunning.
 It is home to Lanikai beach – by far the prettiest beach I saw.
 It had soft sand and stunning ocean views with picture perfect island outcroppings in the horizon and gentle waves and lagoons that were perfect for children to play.

 We booked the most incredible family adventure photography session with Sheyanne Lyn Photography – she took us to several locations around Kailua and captured the most beautiful moments that I will treasure for a lifetime.
 By far the best money we spent on the trip.

-We did a little bit of grocery shopping when we first arrived for the essentials: milk, bottled water, pbj supplies, and some snacks.
-Be warned- shopping like you shop at home is very expensive.
+We did a little bit of grocery shopping when we first arrived in Oahu for the essentials: milk, bottled water, pbj supplies, and some snacks.
+Be warned- shopping like you shop at home will be very expensive.
 Milk runs about $7-8 a gallon even for the non organic kind.
 However, that being said, you can actually eat quite affordably if you know what and where to buy.

 We found a great local farmer’s market that had extremely good prices on fresh local produce and even meat!
 We’d stop by the roadside stands and grab meals as well.
 The poké is unbelievably good and you can find it for a good price just about anywhere.
 I’ve literally never had a more delicious mouthful than when we got a poké bowl from a roadside stand on a whim while driving home from an adventure one day.
 I wish I had written down the name of the place, but alas, I did not and my #mombrain certainly doesn’t still remember.